Speedi13/ElevateProcess/README.md

 # ElevateProcess
-Elevate a process after it started
+Elevate a process after it started using EPROCESS Token Hijacking

 Supported are only 64Bit Systems